Bosko's Picture Show

 Bosko's Picture Show is a Warner Bros.
 Looney Tunes animated short directed by Hugh Harman and Friz Freleng.
-It was the last Looney Tunes Bosko cartoon produced by Hugh Harman and Rudolf Ising for Leon Schlesinger and Warner Bros.
+It was the last Looney Tunes cartoon starring Bosko, and the last Looney Tunes cartoon produced by Hugh Harman and Rudolf Ising for Leon Schlesinger and Warner Bros.
 The duo moved on to produce cartoons for MGM, the first of which were released in 1934.
 The music score was a work of Frank Marsales.
+The short is notorious for a line where the title character appears to say the word "fuck", sparking debate on whether it was deliberate or the result of a technical error occluding a more innocuous term.

 Director and production

 While Hugh Harman is credited with directing the film, animation historians believe that Friz Freleng was his uncredited co-director.

 The attempt of Bosko to leap into a movie screen and into the film depicted on screen is a reference to the film Sherlock Jr. (1924).

 The short recycles certain scenes from earlier shorts: Bosko at the Beach, Bosko's Dog Race, Bosko in Person, Bosko and Bruno, and Box Car Blues.

 Plot

 The film opens to an exterior shot of a movie theater.
 The camera moves to the interior, where curtains and barn doors open to reveal a movie screen.
 The screen introduces the host of the movie show, Bosko, who is playing a "Furtilizer" organ.
 The term itself is a play on the name Wurlitzer, as Wurlitzer pipe organs were regularly used in theaters of the time.
 Bosko leads the audience in the song "We're in the Money" (1933).

 The film then proceeds to parody newsreels.
 The newsreel depicted is called Out-Of-Tone News and the accompanying tagline Sees All, Hears All, Smells All.
 This was a reference to Movietone News, which had the slogan Sees all, Hears All, Knows All.
 Various scenes of world news appear.
 The first of them takes place in Geneva, Switzerland, where a peace conference is supposedly taking place.
 Actually the attending world leaders are depicted engaging in hand-to-hand combat, while a ring announcer gives a blow-by-blow description of the action.
 The following scene takes place in Malibu, California.
 A title card reports that it is supposedly about the Sunkist Bathing Beauties enjoying the sunshine of California.
 The scene then contradicts the card by depicting a single, unattractive woman on a beach during a snowstorm.
 She is attempting to evade a tidal wave.
 The next scene takes place in Reno, Nevada, where boxer "Jack Dumpsey" (Jack Dempsey) is reported training for a comeback.
 He is depicted as a withered old man with a cane.
 Followed by a scene taking place in "Epsom Salts, England", depicting a race among blue-blood dogs.
 The defending champion Bruno, Bosko's pet dog, is depicted sniffing around and trailing his competitors.
 Until he finds himself chased by the Marx Brothers, equipped as dog catchers.